Project Background

 Construction began in June 2022 with complete closure of the alley until November 2022.

-The opening celebration was held on December 28, 2022.
+The opening celebration will be held on November 29, 2022.

 The Downtown Development Authority has taken on ownership and maintenance of the murals, projection mapping equipment, and LED display as part of the Experience Downtown alley activation plan.